Click here for Package Travel and Linked Travel Arrangements

 4. Minimum number of bookings

 The operation of all tours is conditional on us securing the minimum number of bookings required to operate the tour.
-Unless notified otherwise, the minimum number which we aim for in respect of each tour is 15 travellers, or for Private Tours and Holiday Extensions, the minimum number is 2 travellers.
+Unless notified otherwise, the minimum number which we aim for in respect of each tour is 15 travellers, or if travelling to Japan, the minimum number is 20 travellers.
+For Private Tours, Holiday Extensions and our African Rail Adventure, the minimum number is 2 travellers.
+For Solo Tours, the minimum number is 10 travellers.
 Where sufficient numbers cannot be achieved, we reserve the right to cancel or change a scheduled tour.
-Please also see clause 14.
-We will endeavour to make any decision to cancel or significantly change a tour no less than 60 days prior to the scheduled departure date of the tour but in any event will notify you no less than 30 days prior to the departure date of the tour.
+Please also see clause 13.
+We will endeavour to make any decision to cancel or significantly change a tour no less than 60 days prior to the scheduled departure date of the tour but in any event will notify you no less than 20 days prior to the departure date of the tour.

 If you are offered a new travel date as a result of this clause 4, it is your responsibility to advise your travel insurance company of your new travel dates.
 We are not liable for any loss in failed insurance claims if you fail to do this.

-To secure any booking, you must pay the applicable deposit or full payment if booking 90 days or less before the start of the tour.
-Unless otherwise notified to you in writing by us, the deposit for each booking is £1,000 per person (or £500 per person if travelling to India or Sri Lanka) if travelling in economy flight class, £1,950 per person if travelling premium economy class, or £3,750 per person (or £1,500 per person if travelling to India or Sri Lanka) if in business flight class.
-Where fares are higher than our standard rates, an additional deposit may be required.
+To secure any booking, you must pay the applicable deposit as notified to you at the time we provide our quotation or full payment if booking 90 days or less before the start of the tour.
 We reserve the right to return your deposit and decline to issue a booking confirmation at our absolute discretion.
 The deposit or full payment, as applicable, must be received by us within 7 days of booking to ensure your place on the tour is held.
-Bookings will be automatically cancelled if the applicable deposit or full payment, as applicable, is not received by us within this 7 day period and we will have no further liability to you.
-We will not refund your deposit in such circumstances.
-Deposits are non-transferable and non-refundable except as expressly set out in these Terms & Conditions.
+Bookings will be automatically cancelled if the applicable deposit or full payment, as applicable, is not received by us and we will have no further liability to you.
+Deposits are non transferable and non refundable except as expressly set out in these booking conditions.
 We therefore recommend that you have adequate insurance to cover this.

-Please Note: If you are a single passenger, the applicable single supplement will be added to your invoice at the time of your booking.
-We will aim to accommodate single passengers in twin or double rooms, with single occupancy.
+Please Note: If you are a single customer, unless travelling on one of our Solo Tours, the applicable single supplement will be added to your invoice at the time of your booking.
+We will aim to accommodate single customers in twin or double rooms, with single occupancy.

 Subject to availability we will confirm your booking by issuing our confirmation invoice.
-This invoice will be sent to the lead name on the booking (“Lead Name”).
+This invoice will be sent to the lead name .
 If your confirmed arrangements include a flight, we will also issue you with an ATOL Certificate.
-Upon receipt, if you believe that any details on the ATOL Certificate or confirmation invoice or any other document are wrong you must advise us immediately as changes cannot be made later and it may harm your rights if we are not notified of any inaccuracies in any document within ten days of our sending it out (five days for tickets).

 A binding contract between you and us comes into existence when we dispatch our confirmation invoice for all bookings.